SoftUni-Internal/interactive-content/EN/04-Object-Composition/02-Destructuring.md

 Destructuring an object containing array or arrays.

-Try printing out the rset of the names yourself.
+Try printing out the rest of the names yourself.

 ```js live
 const company = {